opeolluwa/backend-for-humans/src/module_2/protocol.md

 the web (internet) is stored on a computer somewhere.
 The HTTP[^http] is a protocol that help us make request to access these resources

-[^dns]: DNS is protocol which stands for a domain name protocol.
+[^dns]: DNS is protocol which stands for a Domain Name System
 [^ip]: IP - internet protocol
 [^html]: Hypertext Markup Language
 [^http]: HTTP - Hypertext Transfer Protocol